tamtam96/Path/Contents/path/nature-vs-human-design/index.md

 | [Delimanjoo and digestive system](delimanjoo-and-digestive-system)|||||
 | [Common-base-for-production](common-base-for-production)|||||
 | [Itching](itching)| ✔️ | > | | Because we can't build | A car itching itself |

+# Conclusion
+Nature is truly greater in design than intelligent human beings.
+Therefore I don't accept that it's created by blind chance.
+I accept that it's designed.

 ### Notes: